wrex/rexs.tips/content/guitar/tests/triads/min-top4.md

 2. Repeat with all seven notes on the DGB string set.

+3. Now play *four* note "triad" shapes as shown in the video.
+All the Bm, then all the Em, etc.

-3. With your left hand positioned at the second fret, play Bm on the top four strings (the notes F&sharp;, B, D, and F&sharp;).
+4. Finally, with your left hand positioned at the second fret, play Bm on the top four strings (the notes F&sharp;, B, D, and F&sharp;).
 Now play the closest Em shape on the next beat, then Am, Dm, etc. through the cycle of fourths.
 Use four note minor chord shapes on the top four strings throughout the exercise.
 It's easiest if you visualize the root note moving across the strings (your hand will move up the neck as you progress).

 ## Pass criteria